Skip to main content

 • Wine racks can make small rodent climbing frames.

-• Plastic children’s toys such as small dollhouses can make brilliant mouse bedrooms and climbing frames.
+• Plastic children’s toys, like small dollhouses, can make brilliant mouse bedrooms and climbing frames.

 Forget the fancy food bowl

 If you’re buying pretty pet food bowls, you might be barking up the wrong tree!
-Many pets would much rather dig, sniff, search, and hunt for their food.
+Many pets would get a lot more out of digging, sniffing and hunting for their food.
 So, why not use their food bowls as water bowls and get creative with mealtimes instead?

-Hide food in old cereal boxes wrapped in newspaper, scatter it in the garden or hide it around the house.
-This is called ‘enrichment’ feeding and it’s great fun for pets, getting their brains working and tiring them out.
+You can hide food in old cereal boxes wrapped in newspaper, scatter it in the garden or hide it around the house.
+This is called ‘enrichment’ feeding and it’s great fun for pets – it gets their brains working and tires them out.

 Find out more about enrichment feeding for dogs and for cats.